RafaelReisTM/web-development-exercises/fundamentals/section-001-unix-shell-git/day-02-git/README.md

 Instead of a single master branch, Git Flow uses two branches to record the history of the project.
 It is based on two main branches with infinite lifetime namely master and develop.

 Master Branch: The master branch contains the production code and stores the official release history.
 Develop Branch: The develop branch contains pre-production code and serves as an integration branch for features.

-Master and develop branch workflow is demonstrated in the given diagram:

 It’s also convenient to tag all commits in the master branch with a version number.